Tyrrell 026

-The Tyrrell 026 was the car with which the Tyrrell Formula One team competed in the 1998 Formula One season, it was the last Tyrrell car to compete in F1.
-It was driven by Ricardo Rosset and rookie Toranosuke Takagi.
+The Tyrrell 026 was the car with which the Tyrrell team competed in the 1998 Formula One World Championship and was the final Tyrrell car to compete in F1.

+Background

+Ownership by British American Tobacco (BAT)

-This was Tyrrell's last year in F1, as Ken Tyrrell had sold the team to British American Racing prior to the first race.
-Paul Stoddart had almost bought the team prior to BAR's takeover, but the deal was done.
-Nevertheless, Stoddart's European Aviation sponsored the team and provided transportion during the season.
+1998 was Tyrrell's final year in F1, as Ken Tyrrell had sold the team to British American Racing prior to the first race.
+Paul Stoddart had almost bought the team prior to BAR's takeover, but the BAR deal had already been finalized.
+Stoddart's European Aviation sponsored the team and provided transportation during the season.